mradamcox/mradamcox.github.io/content/posts/consolidating-pelican-build-and-deployment-with-github-actions.md

-Title: Consolidating Pelican Build and Deployment with GitHub Actions
+title: Consolidating Pelican Build and Deployment with GitHub Actions
-Date: 2023-02-27
+date: 2023-02-27
-Category: tech
+category: tech
-Author: Adam
+author: Adam
+slug: consolidating-pelican-build-and-deployment-with-github-actions
-Tags: Pelican, GitHub Actions,
+tags: Pelican, GitHub Actions,

 I've been reworking the structure of this site a bit, mostly just in how it is built and deployed (surely not adding any interesting content...), and mostly just for "fun".
 Just a quick post here to record two updates I've made over the last couple of weeks in quick succession.